Recipe Overview

 - Coconut: The recipe calls for shredded unsweetened coconut.
 Coconut flakes are great, too.
 Can’t find unsweetened?
 Sweetened coconut will work but it adds a bit more sugar.

-- Wheat Germ and Ground Flaxseed: So much added nutrition in these two ingredients!
-Go ahead and add a bit more if you like (or leave it out if you prefer).
+- Ground Flaxseed: Ground flaxseed is better than whole seeds because it’s more easily digested.
+Go ahead and add a bit more flaxseed if you like (or leave it out if you prefer).

-- Dark Brown Sugar and Honey: The goal is to add just a bit of flavor but not a lot of sugar.
+- Honey: The goal is to add just a bit of flavor but not a lot of sugar.
 Most store-bought granolas are loaded with sugar!
 That’s another advantage of making your own.
 If you want, use even less than the recipe calls for.
+You can also substitute brown sugar.

 - Canola Oil: Because canola oil is a mild tasting and widely available oil, it’s perfect for granola.
 Not a fan of canola?
 Use any mild flavored oil, such as coconut, mild olive oil, grape seed, or vegetable oil.